git-pull/tao-of-tmux/manuscript/08-configuration.md

 The tmux configuration is processed just like [run commands](https://en.wikipedia.org/wiki/Run_commands) in a `~/.zshrc` or `~/.bashrc` file. `bind r source ~/.tmux.conf` in the tmux configuration is the same as `$ tmux bind r source ~/.tmux.conf`.

+You could always create a shell script that prefixes `tmux ` in front of every entry and run that file on fresh servers.
+The result is the same.
+Same goes if you manually type in `$ tmux set-option` and `$ tmux bind-key` commands into any terminal (in or outside tmux).

+This in .tmux.conf:

+{language=shell, line-numbers=off}
+    bind-key a send-prefix

+Is the same as having no `.tmux.conf` (or `$ tmux -f/dev/null`) and typing:

+{language=shell, line-numbers=off}
+    $ tmux bind-key a send-prefix